-TITLE VI AND ENVIRONMENTAL JUSTICE
+TITLE VI AND Environmental Justice

 Environmental justice is a process which seeks to ensure that access to transportation systems and the transportation planning process is available to all, regardless of race or socioeconomic status.
-The decision making process depends upon understanding and properly addressing the unique needs of different socio-economic groups.
-In terms of race, the Fond du Lac Urbanized Area has a substantially low minority population which is fairly scattered.
+The decision-making process depends upon understanding and properly addressing the unique needs of different socio-economic groups.
+According to the 2023 ESRI Business Analyst data, about the Fond du Lac MPO, 8.0% of households make <\$15,000 per year and another 5.9% receive between \$15,000 - \$24,999 in annual income.
+16.13% of the Fond du Lac MPO identifies as non-white and 8.58% as Hispanic.